Ricie23/mdbible/README.md

 In `by_chapter/` you will find directories for each book with one Markdown file for each chapter.

+In `by_verse/` you will find directories for each book with directories for each chapter with one Markdown file for each verse.

 Want something formatted differently?
 Tweak the scripts or ask me.
 Want one of the other bible versions from Javascriptures?
 I might add them later...
 But if you don't want to wait: Again, edit the script and open a pull request if you want.
 Or ask nicely. 😉